The Northern Song Period (AD 960 - 1127)

 During the next roughly two decades, the Song state launched a series of military campaigns against the smaller kingdoms that remained from the Five Dynasties and Ten Kingdoms period.
-Through these military campaigns and intimidation tactics, most of China had been reunited by 976 AD under Song rule, the year when the founding Song emperor Taizu died.
+Through these military campaigns and intimidation tactics, most of what is now China was reunited by AD 976 under Song rule, the year when the founding Song emperor Taizu died.

-The Sixteen Prefectures, an agriculturally rich and densely populated area (by Chinese people), had been ceded to the Liao dynasty in 938 AD by the Later Jin dynasty, the 3rd of the five successive dynasties during the Five Dynasties and Ten Kingdoms Period.
+The Sixteen Prefectures, an agriculturally rich and densely populated area (that was mostly populated by ethnically Chinese people), had been ceded to the Liao dynasty in AD 938 by the Later Jin dynasty, the 3rd of the five successive dynasties during the Five Dynasties and Ten Kingdoms Period.
 The Song army enjoyed some initial successes in this attempt, but was eventually beaten back and forced to retreat.